-- MSP #
+- MSP number

-- Can RCCbc send you updates?
+- Whether RCCbc can send you updates (yes/no)

 This solution is being driven by rural doctors and the RCCbc team, under the leadership of Drs.
 John Pawlovich and Stefan Du Toit, both of whom have worked in this virtual space for a number of years.
 They work tirelessly with our provincial partners to provide clinical tools and expertise.